Innings

 An innings is one of the divisions of a cricket match during which one team takes its turn to bat.
 Innings also means the period in which an individual player bats (acts as either striker or nonstriker).
 In cricket and rounders, "innings" is both singular and plural; this contrasts with baseball and softball in which the singular is "inning".

 Origin

-The earliest known record of the term concerns a match in August 1730 at Blackheath, Kent between a Kent side and London Cricket Club.
-The London-based St. James Evening Post reported: "'Twas thought that the Kentish champions would have lost their honours by being beat at one innings if time had permitted".
+The earliest known record of the term concerns a match in August 1730 at Blackheath between Kent and London.
+The London-based St. James Evening Post reported: "'Twas thought that the Kentish champions would have lost their honours by being beaten at one innings if time had permitted".

 Usage in cricket

 An innings is one of the divisions of a match during which one team takes its turn to bat, and is said to be "in to bat".
 Innings is the subject of Law 13 in the Laws of Cricket.